BernieIsAPhysco/Roblox-Join-and-ChatLog-notifications/README.md

    - Go to **Explorer** and locate **ServerScriptService**.
    - Right-click on **ServerScriptService** and select **Insert Object** > **Script**.
    - Replace the default code with the following:

+5. **Turn On HTTP Requests**
+- Go to file
+- Game settings
+- Security
+- HTTP Requests turn it on